svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 So on next each LC of the dlt-viewer, plugin will return back to the set of "Def." patterns.
 You can think of it as of some sort of favorites option.

-Another bonuses, whih come with this functionality, are the ability to:
+Another bonuses, which come with this functionality, are the ability to:
 - Instantly switch from any Comb. selection back to a set of "Def." favorites
 - Clear the "Comb." selection in order to create some specific combination